 The Robin Hood statue and the Castle Gatehouse are just a few minutes walk along Friar Lane from the Old Market Square.

 Nottingham is a large English city in Nottinghamshire in the East Midlands region of the UK, well known internationally for its links with the Robin Hood legends.

 Nottingham is the seventh largest urban area in the UK, which ranks it in size between the cities of Liverpool and Sheffield.

-Due to the tightly drawn city boundary Nottingham has a relatively small population of 306,700 (2011 estimate), but the city forms part of the Nottingham urban area, which has a population of 729,977 (2011 census), although Eurostat’s Larger Urban Zone lists the population of the area at 825,600 (2004 estimate) and the ‘Journey to Work Area’ has a catchment of about 1.1 million people.
+Due to the tightly drawn city boundary Nottingham has a relatively small population of 321,500 (2015 estimate), but the city forms part of the Nottingham urban area, which has a population of 768,638, although Eurostat’s Larger Urban Zone lists the population of the area at 975,800 and the metropolitan area at 1,610,000 (Nottingham-Derby).